 WE NEED YOU!
 Student organizations are always on the lookout for new faculty advisors.
-If you are interested in engaging with students in a different way, please contact Ginny-Beth Joiner in Student Development & Campus Vibrancy at gbjoiner@stetson.edu or 386-822-7708.
+If you are interested in engaging with students in a different way, please contact Jimmy Kelly in Student Development & Campus Vibrancy at vibrancy@stetson.edu or 386-822-7708.